-UCC or GSC submits final "Notification of Intent to Plan ..." proposal to Office of Planning and Assessment which is responsible for submitting it to UNC-General Administration (UNC-GA) & SACS-COC
+UCC or GSC submits final "Notification of Intent to Plan ..." proposal to Associate Provost for Planning and Assessment who is responsible for submitting it to GA

 AFTER "NOTIFICATION OF INTENT TO PLAN ..."
 HAS BEEN ACKNOWLEDGED BY UNC-GA, DEPARTMENT MUST: